md-command-line/ship-my-component-npm/README.md

 # ship-my-component-npm
+React follows a convention where the index.js file is responsible for exporting contents of a folder.
+<br/>This project will publish your component if run from a folder with an index.js file that exports the component.

-adds webpack and some folder conventions to let you publish components to npm publically.
+1) Adds webpack and some folder conventions to let you publish components to npm publically.

+2) Has a cleanup command to remove what was added.

-Great for open sourcing a single component folder of your react application, such as releasing a login screen for people to utilize and modify.
+3) Great for open sourcing a single component folder of your react application
+<br/>such as releasing a login screen for people to utilize and modify.

+4) Easy for a developer to upgrade the version number when republishing their component.

 ## Verified working on Ubuntu-Linux ✅ Macintosh Mojave ✅